 - When we aren’t accessing body fat directly, we get our energy from glycogen stores.
 Glycogen provides “on-site” energy to the muscular system.

-- Fast twitch muscle fibers have the most glycogen stores.
+- Fast-twitch muscle fibers have the most glycogen stores.

-- Cardio does not tap the fast twitch muscle fibers.
+- Cardio does not tap the fast-twitch muscle fibers.
 High intensity does.

 - Because cardio does not meaningfully empty glycogen stores, circulating glucose in the blood must be stored as fat.
 The muscle cell walls lose their sensitivity to insulin.
-High intensity exercise causes the opposite to happen.
+High-intensity exercise causes the opposite to happen.

-- Glycogen storage can diminish over time when we do not engage in exercise at high enough level.
+- Glycogen storage can diminish over time when we do not engage in exercise at a high enough level.
 When those glycogen stores stay full, excess glucose goes to fat storage.
 This can lead to both muscle atrophy and insulin resistance.

-- High Intensity Exercise activates hormone-sensitive lipase.
+- High-Intensity Exercise activates hormone-sensitive lipase.
 Low Intensity doesn’t.
 Lipase permits the mobilization of body fat.